99% of the Time it is Low Stomach Acidity (Hypochlorhydria) Which Causes Heartburn, Acid Reflux and Hair Loss – Antacids

-If you are among the millions of adults who suffer from uncomfortable stomach and digestive problems, such as gas, bloating, heartburn and indigestion, or hair loss, your symptoms could be caused by one of the most misunderstood and misdiagnosed medical conditions among adults, Hypochlorhydria.
+If you are among the millions of adults who suffer from uncomfortable stomach and digestive problems, such as gas, bloating, heartburn, indigestion, or hair loss, your symptoms could be caused by one of the most misunderstood and misdiagnosed medical conditions among adults, Hypochlorhydria.

 Table of content: